Skip to content

 The terms Alerts and Investigations have recently been changed to Detections and Cases in Taegis XDR.
 You may still see references to the old terms while we continue to work towards platform convergence of Sophos and Taegis technologies.
 For more information, see Taegis Terminology Updates.

-The process event lineage displays a visual, interactive view of the process tree, including the ancestry of the process you're viewing, how many child processes exist, and how many detections are associated with each process.
+The Lineage tab in process and detection finding events displays a visual, interactive view of the process tree, including the ancestry of the process you're viewing, how many child processes exist, and how many detections are associated with each process.
 It helps you understand how a sequence of events developed, where it may have impacted your environment, and what the results were.

 View a Lineage๐Ÿ”—

-1. Access a lineage by opening a process event details page.
+1. Access a lineage by opening a process or detection finding event details page.
 Events are visible in search results, cases, and from detection details pages.

-2. From the process event details, select the Lineage tab.
+2. From the event details, select the Lineage tab.

 3. A graph displays the process you are viewing with any ancestry and child processes.